Getting Paid to Sleep Sounds Like a Dream But It’s Real

-- Specific lifestyle or medical requirements for study: Some studies look for volunteers with specific needs or qualifications, such as people with sleep apnea or those who work shifts outside the traditional 9-to-5.
+- Specific lifestyle or medical requirements: Some studies look for volunteers with specific needs or qualifications, such as people with sleep apnea or those who work shifts outside the traditional 9-to-5.

-Don’t fudge your answers.
-Being honest is the only way to successfully get through this process — and to contribute to the collection of accurate scientific data.
+Being honest in your responses is the only way to successfully get through this process — and to contribute to the collection of accurate scientific data.
 Study recruiters know that some applicants will attempt to shade their responses in order to be selected, but the questions are designed to recognize such efforts.

 What Happens After You’re Accepted to a Sleep Study

 Once you are accepted, you will be invited to go to the hospital or clinic involved in the sleep study for a series of briefings and tests.
-You’ll likely meet the doctor conducting the research, who will give you a thorough explanation of the study and its processes.
+At that point, you will likely meet the health care provider conducting the research, who will give you a thorough explanation of the study and its processes.

-At this point, you’ll likely take two exams:
+At this point, you will likely take two exams:

 - A psychological exam: The goal is to make sure you can handle isolation and a hospital environment in general.